ichbintonywu/neo4jbackup/README.md

 ## Backup script for running Neo4j

 Sample script to jump into docker to run online backup and pull back to local directory ./backup, and restore a database from the backup tar file.

-Samples to run the scripts
+Samples to run the scripts.
+They are tested on Neo4j v4.4.7 and v5.4.0 docker image.

 ### to backup database testdb in the container neo4j
 ./neo4j_backup.4.x.sh neo4j testdb